harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback.md

 If the `name + suffix` reaches the 253 character limit for ConfigMaps and Secrets, Harness tries to reduce the suffix length to fit the limit.

-For example, if name is 250 characters long, the suffix would be "-ca" for canary deployments.
+For example, if name is 250 characters long, the suffix would be `-ca` for canary deployments.

 ## Scaling and rollback